jake-abed/dl-scanner/README.md

 ## License

 The project was scaffolded from the open source Vite template under the terms of the [MIT License](LICENSE).
+As such, I've left the original license in the project.